The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Put options are a type of option that increases in value as a stock falls.
 A put allows the owner to lock in a predetermined price to sell a specific stock, while put sellers agree to buy the stock at that price.
 The appeal of puts is that they can appreciate quickly on a small move in the stock price, and that feature makes them a favorite for traders who are looking to make big gains quickly.

 The other major kind of option is the call option.
 It’s the more well-known type of option, and its price appreciates as the stock goes up.
 (Here’s what you need to know about call options.)

-A put option gives you the right, but not the obligation, to sell a stock at a specific price (known as the strike price) by a specific time, at the option’s expiration.
+A put option gives you the right, but not the obligation, to sell a stock at a specific price (known as the strike price) by a specific time – at the option’s expiration.
 For this right, the put buyer pays the seller a sum of money called a premium.
-Unlike stocks, which can exist indefinitely, an option will expire at expiration and then be settled, with some value remaining or completely worthless.
+Unlike stocks, which can exist indefinitely, an option ceases to exist at expiration and then is settled, with some value remaining or with the option expiring completely worthless.

-The major elements of an option are the following:
+The major elements of a put option are the following:

-- Strike price: The price at which you can buy the underlying stock
+- Strike price: The price at which you can sell the underlying stock

 - Premium: The price of the option, for either buyer or seller

 - Expiration: When the option expires and is settled

 One option is called a contract, and each contract represents 100 shares of the underlying stock.
 Contracts are priced in terms of the value per share, rather than the total value of the contract.
 For instance, the exchange prices an option at $1.50, but the cost to buy the contract is $150, or (100 shares * 1 contract * $1.50).